Starstream-io/starstream-core/README.md

 # Starstream Core

+Starstream Core is a Python-based, intent-driven control plane for coordinating bandwidth, latency, and data movement across optical, electronic, and AI compute fabrics.

-Starstream Core is a Python-based intent language and orchestration engine that translates high-level bandwidth commands into deterministic allocation, routing, and execution across heterogeneous network substrates, including optical, electronic, and virtual networks.
+It translates high-level intent—such as bandwidth guarantees, latency bounds, or workload communication requirements—into deterministic planning, execution, and verification actions across heterogeneous network substrates, including photonic transport, packet networks, and GPU-centric AI infrastructure.

+Rather than acting as a passive integration layer, Starstream Core functions as an active control system: continuously observing telemetry, evaluating constraints and policies, planning resource allocations, executing changes, and verifying outcomes in a closed loop.

 ## Background